programming-notes/tweet-now-command-line-challenge/README.md

 ### Release 0 - Tweet It!

-Create a single page with a form, a text field, and a submit button.
-When the user submits the form it should Tweet whatever text the user typed.
+Create an interactive command line application that tweets (actually sends and posts the Tweet on Twitter) whatever text the user inputs.

 The account from which the application tweets should be hard-coded for now.
 You can make it your own personal tweet page if you'd like.